Vaishnavi-reddy1726/AI-Smart-Emotion-Aware-Speech-System/README.md

-The Empathy Engine - Emotionally Intelligent Voice AI
+AI-Smart-Emotion-Aware-Speech-System

 Project Overview

-I built The Empathy Engine as a full-stack web app that converts plain text into expressive, emotion-aware speech.
+I built this as a full-stack web app that converts plain text into expressive, emotion-aware speech.
 The app detects emotion and intensity from text, maps those signals to voice behavior, generates audio, and plays it instantly in the browser.

 Main Features